eclipse-kura/kura/README.md

 </div>

+## What is Eclipse Kura?
-**Eclipse Kura Is Your Edge Data Collection Companion** Eclipse Kura is a versatile software framework designed to supercharge your edge devices, turning them into data-collecting powerhouses.
+From [the maori word for tank/container](https://maoridictionary.co.nz/search/?keywords=kura), Eclipse Kura is a versatile software framework designed to supercharge your edge devices.
 With an intuitive web interface, Eclipse Kura streamlines the process of configuring your gateway, connecting sensors, and IoT devices to seamlessly collect, process, and send data to the cloud.

 Eclipse Kura runs on an edge gateway, which can be anything from a small SBC(single-board computer) like a Raspberry Pi, or a powerful high-performance computer.

+## What can Eclipse-Kura do for me?
-**Simplify Your Tasks with Eclipse-Kura** **Kura-Services:** Provision and set up features to run on your gateway, such as an MQTT broker.
+* **Kura-Services:** Provision and set up features to run on your gateway, such as an MQTT broker.
-**Kura-Networking:** Manage Network connectivity, including **Kura-Wires:** Design data flows and data processing streams effortlessly with a drag-and-drop visual editor.
+* **Kura-Networking:** Manage Network connectivity, including
+* **Kura-Wires:** Design data flows and data processing streams effortlessly with a drag-and-drop visual editor.
-**Kura-Cloud-Connectors:** Extendable cloud connector system.
+* **Kura-Cloud-Connectors:** Extendable cloud connector system.
-**Kura-Drivers:** Extendable service that handles reading data off of external devices.
+* **Kura-Drivers:** Extendable service that handles reading data off of external devices.
-**Kura-Snapshots:** Securely store and re-apply gateway settings for convenience.
+* **Kura-Snapshots:** Securely store and re-apply gateway settings for convenience.
-**Kura-Security**: Easily and safely store your secrets.
+* **Kura-Security**: Easily and safely store your secrets.
-**Kura-Container-Orchestrator**: Manage Docker or Podman containers on your gateway for ultimate flexibility.
+* **Kura-Container-Orchestrator**: Manage Docker or Podman containers on your gateway for ultimate flexibility.
-**Kura-AI-Infrence**: Run Nvidia Triton Models on the edge.
+* **Kura-AI-Infrence**: Run Nvidia Triton Models on the edge.

-**I have used Eclipse-Kura to make a small-scale Edge deployment, how do I scale now?**
+## I have used Eclipse-Kura to make a small-scale Edge deployment, how do I scale now?
 If you want to scale, and manage many instances of Eclipse-Kura, check out Eclipse-Kapua.
 Eclipse-Kapua is a Eclipse-Kura compatible cloud command and control service that allows you to aggregate data and configure many Eclipse-Kura devices.

 Documentation